Dekemvriana: Background

 Following Stalin's instructions, the KKE leadership tried to avoid a confrontation with the Papandreou government.
 Most ELAS members saw the British as liberators despite some KKE leaders, such as Andreas Tzimas and Aris Velouchiotis.
 Tzimas was in touch with Yugoslav Communist leader Josip Broz Tito, and he disagreed with ELAS's cooperation with the British forces.

 The issue of disarming the resistance organizations was a cause of friction between the Papandreou government and its EAM members.
 Advised by British ambassador Reginald Leeper, Papandreou demanded the disarmament of all armed forces apart from the Sacred Band and the III Mountain Brigade, which were formed following the suppression of the April 1944 Egypt mutiny, and two equal numbered corps of ELAS and EDES that would take part in operations against the Germans (still occupying Crete), such as the constitution of a National Guard under government control.

-EAM, believing that it would leave the guerillas of ELAS defenseless against anticommunist militias, submitted an alternative plan of total and simultaneous disarmament.
-Papandreou rejected this plan, causing EAM's ministers to resign from the government on December 2.
+EAM, believing that it would leave the guerrillas of ELAS defenseless against anticommunist militias, submitted an alternative plan of total and simultaneous disarmament.
+Papandreou rejected this plan, causing EAM's ministers to resign from the government on 2 December.

-On December 1, Scobie had issued a proclamation calling for the dissolution of ELAS.
+On 1 December, Scobie had issued a proclamation calling for the dissolution of ELAS.
 Command of ELAS was the KKE's greatest source of strength, and the KKE leader Siantos decided that the demand for ELAS's dissolution must be resisted.

 Tito's influence may have played some role in ELAS's resistance to disarmament.
-Tito was outwardly loyal to Stalin but had come to power through his own means and believed that the Communists in Greece should do the same.
+Tito was outwardly loyal to Stalin but had come to power through his own means and believed that the communists in Greece should do the same.
 His influence, however, had not prevented the EAM leadership from putting its forces under Scobie's command a couple of months earlier, in accordance with the Caserta Agreement.
 Meanwhile, following Georgios Grivas's instructions, Organization X members had set up outposts in central Athens and resisted EAM for several days until British troops arrived, as their leader had been promised.